ethereum/eth2.0-pm/eth2.0-implementers-calls/call_019.md

 **Zak**: I don't think that it's like super important how we do it .
 At this stage what is important is that we agree and standardize some implementation.
 However,  it doesn't need to be necessarily for production purposes but at least for these initial R&D and like testing phases that would be a lot easier.

-**Justin**: I think import export should serve that.
+**Jacek**: I think import export should serve that.

 **Zak**: Whatever that is, we should just define.
 We should just specify that like write a spec; this is how we should do it.
 We will implement that in all the clients just that we need to agree on what it is going to look like.

 **Danny**: Agreed.

-**Suggestion 19.6**: Standardize implementation in clients by writing specs.
+**Suggestion 19.6**: Standardize keystore import/export for client implementations

 # 5. Spec discussion

 **Danny**: I did want to survey how people are thinking about and searching for attestation slashing.
-Jim and I were talking about that and I know that some of you have dug into it.
-If someone wants to leyland as they see it, might help.
+Cem and I were talking about that and I know that some of you have dug into it.
+If someone wants lay of the land as they see it, might help.

 **Ithaca**: From clients perspective, that just add complexities.
 There is no real obligation from a protocol point of view to perform slashing.
 Its almost outsourced like a third party.
 Difficulties lies in the fact that we can't really write conformance test.